Tutorial

 mix ecto.migrate

-And after that I can rerun the command to update my swagger documentation.
-I need to do this since I have generated to controller that tells swagger about my new endpoints.
+And after that I can rerun the command to update my Swagger documentation.
+I need to do this since I have generated a controller that tells Swagger about my new endpoints.

 mix phx.swagger.generate